Seeed-Studio/GPRSInterface/README.md

 ### Get IP Address

-GPRS will get IP address by using DHCP, if connect success, you can get the IP address as following :
+GPRS will get IP address by using **DHCP**, if connect success, you can get the IP address as following :

     gprs.getIPAddress();